joseph99kk/Automated-laboratory-log-management-system/README.md

 4. **Upload the Code**
    - Connect ESP32 via USB.
    - Choose board: `ESP32 Dev Module`
-   - Select the correct COM port: `COM 4`
+   - Select the correct COM port: `COM 11`
-   - Write or upload ypur code.
+   - Write or upload your code.

 5. **Connect to ESP32 Access Point**
    - SSID(Service Set Identifie): `ESP_Conditions`.
 This is the WiFi name you see when connecting the device.